Software engineering: Suitability

 Individual commentators have disagreed sharply on how to define software engineering or its legitimacy as an engineering discipline.
 David Parnas has said that software engineering is, in fact, a form of engineering.
 Steve McConnell has said that it is not, but that it should be.
 Donald Knuth has said that programming is an art and a science.
 Edsger W. Dijkstra claimed that the terms software engineering and software engineer have been misused in the United States.

 Workload

 Requirements analysis

 Requirements engineering is about elicitation, analysis, specification, and validation of requirements for software.
 Software requirements can be functional, non-functional or domain.

 Functional requirements describe expected behaviors (i.e. outputs).
 Non-functional requirements specify issues like portability, security, maintainability, reliability, scalability, performance, reusability, and flexibility.
 They are classified into the following types: interface constraints, performance constraints (such as response time, security, storage space, etc.), operating constraints, life cycle constraints (maintainability, portability, etc.), and economic constraints.
-Knowledge of how the system or software works is needed when it comes to specifying non-functional requirements.
+Specifying non-functional requirements typically requires detailed knowledge of how the system or software works.
 Domain requirements have to do with the characteristic of a certain category or domain of projects.